2025–26 LSU Tigers women's basketball team

-The 2025–26 LSU Tigers women's basketball team represents Louisiana State University during the 2025–26 NCAA Division I women's basketball season.
-The Tigers are led by fifth-year head coach Kim Mulkey, and play their home games at Pete Maravich Assembly Center and compete as a member of the Southeastern Conference (SEC).
+The 2025–26 LSU Tigers women's basketball team represented Louisiana State University during the 2025–26 NCAA Division I women's basketball season.
+The Tigers, led by fifth-year head coach Kim Mulkey, played their home games at Pete Maravich Assembly Center as a member of the Southeastern Conference (SEC).

 Previous season

 The Tigers finished the 2024–25 season 31–6, 12–4 in SEC play to finish in third place.
 As the No. 3 seed in the SEC tournament, they defeated Florida in the quarterfinals before losing to Texas in the semifinals.
 They received an at-large bid to the NCAA Tournament as the No. 3 seed in the Spokane 1 region.
 They defeated San Diego State and Florida State in the first and second rounds, NC State in the sweet sixteen before losing to UCLA in the elite eight.